MakariosNassef/ITI-DEVOPS-2022/15-Helm/SonarQube _with_Jenkins/README.md

 # SonarQube with Jenkins
 ## Install SonarQube with helm
+  1. Install Helm and create Kubernetes cluster.
+  2. Create a Postgress chart using Helm.
+  3. Deploy the Postgress chart to My Kubernetes cluster using Helm.
+  4. Create a SonarQube chart using Helm.
+  5. Deploy the SonarQube chart to My Kubernetes cluster using Helm.

 ### - Cloning a repository `https://github.com/kareemelkasaby1/Sonarqube-Demo`
 ![image](https://user-images.githubusercontent.com/28235504/217260156-b0053835-6f13-4029-8817-4a4ed4753bf4.png)
 ### - Apply `Postgress` on K8S  useing Helm to deploy